 While Storms River Mouth is a popular spot among nature lovers, it’s also a mecca for thrill-seekers.
 With an array of fun water activities, there’s something for everyone.

 Kayaking is a popular activity at Storms River Mouth and a must for adventure junkies.
-Tours start near the little bay from where you’ll kayak across the ocean to the Storms River Mouth.
+Guided tours start near the little bay from where you’ll kayak across the ocean to the Storms River Mouth.
 Once you reach here, hop on a tube, explore the caves, or simply enjoy the stunning nature.
 Also know, that you’ll need to hike back to the main area via the Mouth Trail (about 30 mins).

 Snorkeling and Scuba Diving